EsportsResults

 Riot Games launches LoL, defining the MOBA genre and the future of free-to-play esports models.

-Platform 2011
+5. 2011

-Twitch.tv Launch
+Twitch.tv launch

-Launch 2012
+6. 2012

-CS:GO Released
+CS:GO released

 Valve launches Counter-Strike: Global Offensive.
 It remains the #1 tactical FPS in esports for over a decade.

-Launch 2013
+7. 2013

-Dota 2 Full Release
+Dota 2 full release

 Valve officially releases Dota 2.
 Soon after, The International sets the first multi-million dollar prize pool records.

-Unregulated wagering via CS:GO “Skins” hits a $5B annual turnover, proving the massive demand for esports betting.
+Unregulated wagering via CS:GO "skins" hits a $5B annual turnover, proving the massive demand for esports betting.

-Launch 2016
+9. 2016

 Overwatch & Mobile Legends